Best Fitness Trackers Under $100 (2026)

 The latest Xiaomi band and the best balance of price, screen, and battery.
 It brings a 1.72" AMOLED at up to 1,500 nits, a 21-day battery, 150+ workout modes, 24/7 heart rate, swim/compass tracking, enhanced sleep monitoring, and HyperOS 2 — all subscription-free.
 Engadget rates the Xiaomi line the best overall cheap tracker for navigation simplicity and free on-wrist insights.
 The one caveat: the Xiaomi Fit app defaults to metric units and needs a Google Fit bridge for imperial. [src2, src4]

-At ~$40 it is the best value band you can buy, full stop — nothing matches its combination of price and battery.
-The Band 9 delivers a 1.62" AMOLED at 1,200 nits, a 21-day battery, 150+ workout modes, 24/7 heart rate, sleep insights, and 50m water resistance, scoring a near-perfect 9/10 in Tom's Guide and Engadget testing.
-If the slightly larger screen and compass of the Band 10 are not must-haves, the Band 9 is the smarter spend. [src1, src2, src4]
+At ~$50 the Band 9 remains a superb budget band, delivering a 1.62" AMOLED at 1,200 nits, a 21-day battery, 150+ workout modes, 24/7 heart rate, sleep insights, and 50m water resistance, and it scored a near-perfect 9/10 in Tom's Guide and Engadget testing.
+One caveat in mid-2026: the newer Smart Band 10 (~$48) now typically costs the same or a touch less, so the Band 9 is the smarter buy mainly when it dips below the Band 10 on sale or you prefer its slightly smaller size. [src1, src2, src4]

 The best cheap tracker under $50 thanks to a light, comfortable design, an 18-day battery, a 1.47" AMOLED, built-in Alexa, 24/7 heart rate and SpO2, 120 sport modes, VO2 max, and a unique PAI (Personal Activity Intelligence) wellness score.
 Engadget names it the runner-up budget pick.
 The touchscreen can be finicky and HR accuracy is a notch below Fitbit, but for the price it is hard to beat. [src2, src5]